 These 3 adventurers like to set off alone for months or years at a time.
 They’ve crossed continents on foot and rowed across the world’s oceans.
-Each one of them has it own driving force, be it discipline, the craving of a zen-like state, or growth, but they all have chosen to live a life outdoors accomplishing feats few –or none- have attempted before.
+Each of them has a driving force, be it discipline, the craving of a zen-like state, or growth.
+And they all have chosen to live a life outdoors, accomplishing feats few –or none- have attempted before.

 Sarah Marquis walked from Siberia to Australia: 3 years

-And in 2010 she embarked on her longest trip yet: a trek from Siberia to southern Australia (20,000 km/12,000 mi).
-Since Asia and Australia are separated by water, she traveled that tract on boat.
+Then, in 2010, she embarked on her longest trip yet: a trek from Siberia to southern Australia (12,000 mi/20,000 km).
+Since Asia and Australia are separated by water, she traveled that tract on a boat.
 Once on Australia’s northern shore, she walked to the country’s southern tip.
 The entire journey took her three years.

 Since then, this adventurer has solo-walked many more miles.
 Her last completed trip ended in May 2018.
 It was a three-month walk through the jungles of Tasmania, where she broke an arm.

 Sarah says she loves the mix of freedom and fear she feels at the beginning of her adventures.
 And she does not take her trips lightly; she prepares thoroughly before.
 For the three-year trip, she prepared for two years.

 She examines topographic maps to learn the terrain and choose the routes.
 She learns about the local plants so she can recognize edible ones and reads about the local culture to know how to behave when meeting people.

 Sarah also checks the weather in the region for the last 20 years to determine how much condensation she can expect.
 The information helps when crossing a desert, like the Gobi, as she relies on condensation to gather water drops to drink.
 Although during a dry spell in Australia, she had to drink snake’s blood.